My friend recently had a little mishap with his beautiful Yamaha GT-2000 direct drive turntable. Naturally, I helped him sort it out…

 This is one of those moments where you feel sick when you realise what you’ve done, and I know he did.
 Still, it raises a really important point of order – NEVER USE A CLOTH near your deck unless the stylus guard is fitted, or better still, the headshell has been removed!

 Anyway, once the dust settled and I convinced my buddy to get back on the horse, a new DL-103R was ordered and I performed a basic setup.
-I installed the Denon into the Ortofon LH-9000 headshell, performed some listening tests of the DL-103R at my place, before heading over to the home of the Yamaha GT-2000 and doing the final setup there.
-I took a couple of photos as we dialed in the downforce and ride height.
+I installed the Denon into the Ortofon LH-9000 headshell, performed some listening tests of the DL-103R, before heading over to the home of the Yamaha GT-2000 and doing the final setup there.
+I took a couple of photos as we dialled in the downforce and ride height.

 GT stood for ‘Gigantic and Tremendous’ – I kid you not.
 This was the kind of thing the Japanese loved in the late 70’s and early 80’s.
 I really like the deck – the platter really is ah… gigantic – and I guess tremendous as well… The chassis is heavy and finished in a very nice black ash.
 Quite honestly, the deck is gigantic, taking up more physical space than even my Kenwood L-07D, though the Kenwood is still heavier 🙂

 The tonearm for me is the weakest link here.
 The arm is relatively light-weight despite what the specs suggest and I think lets the deck down a little.
 Ride height is adjustable, but there is no vernier adjustment like say on the L-07D.